skyflo-ai/skyflo/docs/install.md

 # Unleash Skyflo.ai

-Welcome to the future of cloud orchestration.
 This guide will help you deploy Skyflo.ai in minutes, whether you're experimenting locally or deploying in production.

 ## Prerequisites